h3rald/min/site/contents/about.md

 min was created and implemented by [Fabio Cevasco](https://h3rald.com), with contributions by [Peter Munch-Ellingsen](https://peterme.net).

+Special thanks to [mwgkgk](https://github.com/mwgkgk) for contributing to the design of native dictionaries.

 ## When?

 min source code [repository](https://github.com/h3rald/min) was created on November 8^th 2014.
 This only means that I've been very slowly developing something that was actually made public at the end of July 2017.